Skip to content

 Knowing that you are providing care to a Veteran impacted by MST can lead to a more sensitized understanding of their care needs and strengthen best practices in supporting them.
 These resources provide introductory information intended to raise health care providers’ awareness of the unique military and Veteran-specific factors that can affect care for Veterans who have experienced MST, and to suggest ways to enhance care based on this awareness.

-ADVISORY COMMITTEE
+ADVISORY COMMITTEES

-An advisory committee, consisting of Veterans impacted by MST and health care providers who work in the military/Veteran context, was engaged to develop these resources, using a co-creation and consultation approach.
+The resources for people impacted by MST and for health care providers were created by an advisory committee consisting of Veterans impacted by MST and health care providers who work in the military/Veteran context, using a consultation and co-creation approach.
 Their insights and expertise helped shape the content and creative direction of these resources.
+The names listed include only the individuals who have provided explicit consent to be presented on the Atlas Institute website.

 • Captain Annalise, CD, ACC